Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Related Work

-While practicing restorative justice benefited the affected parties in the case above, does it always succeed?
-Latimer et al. conducted an empirical analysis of existing literature on the effectiveness of restorative justice and found that restorative justice programs successfully reduced offender recidivism and increased victims' satisfaction with the process and the outcome \cite{latimer_effectiveness_2005}.
+Though practicing restorative justice benefited the affected parties in the case above, does it always succeed?
+Latimer et al. empirically analyzed existing literature on the effectiveness of restorative justice.
+They found that in-person restorative justice programs successfully reduced offender recidivism and increased victims' satisfaction with the process and the outcome \cite{latimer_effectiveness_2005}.
 However, these positive findings were tempered by the self-selection bias inherent in restorative justice practices.
 Since it is a voluntary process, those who choose it may benefit more than others \cite{latimer_effectiveness_2005}.
 Restorative justice also requires commitment at the administrative level \cite{gavrielides2017restorative} and time and labor for the parties involved \cite{zehr2015little}.
+In this research, we examine the potential of applying restorative justice to online settings for addressing harm.
+The unique characteristics of online communities---such as anonymity \cite{lapidot2012effects}, lack of social cues \cite{donath_identity_2002}, and weak social ties \cite{haythornthwaite2002strong}---create new challenges and opportunities for adapting restorative justice practices online.

+Implementing restorative justice values to address online harm is gaining traction in the research community.
+Blackwell et al. first introduced restorative justice in the content moderation context \cite{blackwell2018online}.
+Schoenebeck et al. conducted a large-scale survey study, showing that restorative approaches, such as using apologies to mitigate harm, were strongly supported by participants \cite{schoenebeck2020drawing}.
+West proposed that education may be more effective than punishment for content moderation at scale \cite{myers2018censored}.